Podcastindex-org/podcast-namespace/README.md

    The tag has many use cases and is one of the more complex ones.
 You are **highly encouraged** to read the full [implementation document](location/location.md) before starting to code for it.

-   - `name` (required) This is a free-form string meant to be a human readable location.
+   - Tag Value (required) This is a free-form string meant to be a human readable location.
 It may conform to conventional location verbiage (i.e. "Austin, TX"), but it shouldn't be depended on to be parseable in any specific way.
    - `geo` (recommended) This is a latitude and longitude given in "geo" notation (i.e. "geoURI:30.2672,97.7431").
-   - `osmid` (recommended) The Open Street Map identifier of this place, given using the OSM notation (i.e. "R113314")
+   - `osm` (recommended) The Open Street Map identifier of this place, given using the OSM notation (i.e. "R113314")

-   The maximum recommended string length of all attribute values is 128 characters.
+   The maximum recommended string length of each attribute value, and the tag's node value is 128 characters.

 <br>